-Edwin Meese III Institute for Liberty and the American Project
+Edwin Meese III Institute

-The Edwin Meese III Institute for Liberty and the American Project serves as the academic home for scholarship, teaching, and events focused on connecting America's founding principles to today's national policy challenges.
+The Edwin Meese III Institute serves as the academic home for scholarship, teaching, and events focused on connecting America's founding principles to today's national policy challenges.
 Organizationally, the institute stands as the foundation of the school's American policy and politics specialization, formed to prepare public leaders in domestic policy for careers in Washington, DC, and America's top policy research institutions.